Why Work Here

 BEN - Black Employee Network

-With 700 members, the mission of BEN is to increase the recruitment, retention and advancement of African-American employees within Union Pacific, by promoting and facilitating personal and professional growth, and working with UP senior leadership on diversity issues.
+With over 800 members, the mission of BEN is to increase the recruitment, retention and advancement of African-American employees within Union Pacific, by promoting and facilitating personal and professional growth, and working with UP senior leadership on diversity issues.
 BEN also provides scholarships, encourages post-secondary education for high school graduates, and supports local African-American communities.

 CONAH - Council On Native American Heritage